garrettheel/moco-maven-plugin/README.md

 </plugin>
 ```

-You may also need to add the Sonatype repository, depending on your setup.
+You may also need to add the Sonatype repository, depending on your environment.

 ```xml
 <pluginRepositories>